Loch Ness Monster: David Elder video (2013)

 On 27 August 2013, tourist David Elder presented a five-minute video of a "mysterious wave" in the loch.
 According to Elder, the wave was produced by a 4.5 m "solid black object" just under the surface of the water.
 Elder, 50, from East Kilbride, South Lanarkshire, was taking a picture of a swan at the Fort Augustus pier on the south-western end of the loch, when he captured the movement.
 He said, "The water was very still at the time and there were no ripples coming off the wave and no other activity on the water."
 Sceptics suggested that the wave may have been caused by a wind gust.

 Apple Maps photograph (2014)

 On 19 April 2014, it was reported that a satellite image on Apple Maps showed what appeared to be a large creature (thought by some to be the Loch Ness Monster) just below the surface of Loch Ness.
 At the loch's far north, the image appeared about 30 m long.
 Possible explanations were the wake of a boat (with the boat itself lost in image stitching or low contrast), seal-caused ripples, or floating wood.

 Drone footage (2021)

-In September 2021, it was reported that a 20 ft creature was captured on a live-stream near the loch, though it was quickly described as a digitally altered video by skepticists due to the lack of natural movement, an unlikely degree of ilumination and its resemblance to a stock image of a 'toy plesiosaurus'.
+In September 2021, it was reported that a 20 ft creature was captured on a live-stream near the loch, though it was quickly described as a digitally altered video by skepticists due to the lack of natural movement, an unlikely degree of illumination, and its resemblance to a stock image of a 'toy plesiosaurus'.